shabbeer744-lgtm/Zepto-quick-commerce-MYSQL-project/README.md

 🧾 Columns:

--sku_id: Unique identifier for each product entry (Synthetic Primary Key)
+sku_id: Unique identifier for each product entry (Synthetic Primary Key)

 -name: Product name as it appears on the app